Online Catholic Homeschooling in Classical Writing, Government, History, Humanities, Literature, Logic, and Rhetoric

 Our tutorials occur in online classrooms where small groups of students interact with our highly qualified and experienced tutors.
 Classes are recorded, so students may view or review the class at their convenience.
 Class size is limited to twelve students to ensure plenty of individual attention.
 In addition, some of our tutorials are open to auditors for a small fee.

-Our Winter 2014 Tutorials open for enrollment on October 1.
-Our Summer 2014 Tutorials open for enrollment on February 1.
-As always, our self-paced classes remain available to meet your student's needs, and nearly all of our tutorials are available on a self-paced basis.
+Our Summer 2014 Tutorials open for enrollment on February 1, and our Autumn and Autumn-Winter Tutorials open for enrollment on March 1.
+As always, our self-paced classes remain available to meet your student's needs, and nearly all of our tutorials are available on a independent study basis.
 A Sample Lesson Plan may be found on the "Gratis" page.
 Please click on the buttons to the right for more information.
-Our 2013 - 2014 General Catalog is available upon request.
+Our 2014 - 2015 General Catalog is available upon request.
 Simply send your request to Registration (at sign) AquinasTutorials.com, and a copy will be forwarded to you.

 Please contact us at (916) 560-3564 or at Registration (at sign) AquinasTutorials.com with any questions you might have.
 We appreciate your considering Aquinas Classical Tutorials for your educational needs.

 Photo Credits: Except for the photograph of the Voltaire statue (a default on this website design), all photographs on this website were obtained from WikiMedia and were released into the public domain or are used via Creative Commons 2.0 License.